Goal

 Today the goal remains the same: store any kind of chunk in chunk

 store.
-I'll try another approach: instead of traits, add an enum
+I'll try another approach: instead of traits, add an enum for

 chunks.
 This should work for Obnam, because I don't need to store